Urigo/angular-meteor/README.md

 ## Tutorial

 If you are new to Angular 2, we recommend to check out our 15-steps Angular2+Meteor [tutorial](http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping).
+> Please note that this tutorial is based on the Meteor 1.2 version, while this README focuses more on the version for Meteor 1.3.

 ## Quick Start